Samsung/tizen-docs/docs/application/native/guides/connectivity/softap.md

 SoftAP means Software Access Point for local area connections without internet access.

-The main features of the SoftAP API include:
+The main features of the SoftAP API includes:

 - Enabling and Disabling SoftAP